Esri/arcgis-runtime-samples-android/kotlin/identify-layers/README.md

 ## How it works

-1. The tapped position is passed to `MapView.IdentifyLayersAsync`
+1. The tapped position is passed to `MapView.identifyLayersAsync`
 2. For each `IdentifyLayerResult` in the results, features are counted.
     * Note: there is one identify result per layer with matching features; if the feature count is 0, that means a sublayer contains the matching features.